Meet the cast of Netflix’s Sex Education season two

 Who’s Erin?
 Becoming a member of the solid in season two, Erin is Maeve’s estranged mom, who makes an attempt to reconnect along with her daughter.
 She is a recovering alcoholic and has one other, a lot youthful daughter who’s Maeve’s half-sister.

 What else has Anne-Marie Duff been in?
-Duff was most lately seen starring within the BBC’s adaptation of His Darkish Supplies, the place she performed Ma Costa.
-She has amassed a powerful CV on stage and display screen within the final three a long time, with notable TV and movie appearances together with Shameless, From Darkness, Nowhere Boy and Suffragette.
+Duff was most not too long ago seen starring within the BBC’s adaptation of His Darkish Supplies, the place she performed Ma Costa.
+She has amassed a powerful CV on stage and display within the final three many years, with notable TV and movie appearances together with Shameless, From Darkness, Nowhere Boy and Suffragette.

 Sami Outalbali performs Rahim